 ” you take care of yourself.
 You deserve care.”.

 The visitors they were expecting arrived in two cars.
-A metallic silver honda accord and a white space bus.
+A metallic silver honda accord and a white Mercedes benz.
 She was in the kitchen frying the last round of plantain to go with the jollof rice when Dele, the adopted help, went to open the gate.
-She took a break to briefly view them from the sitting room before returning to the kitchen.
+She took a break to briefly view them from the window at the sitting room before returning to the kitchen.

 Her father soon joined the three men and two women.
-There was a lot of greeting and laughter.
+Greetings and laughter followed.

-Iyanu left the door to her room open once she’d served them their food and her father had introduced her as his daughter.
-With the door open, the visitors voices carried softly to where she was.
-The conversation after they’d eaten the food she served wielded itself from the upcoming election to the issue of politics in the church, and then to Christian virtues.
+Iyanu left the door to her room wide open once she’d served them their food and her father had introduced her as his daughter.
+With the door open, the visitors’ voices carried softly to where she was.
+The conversation after they’d eaten the food she served wielded itself from the upcoming elections to the issue of politics in the church, and then to Christian virtues.
 It was on this subject: Christian virtues, that they dwelt the longest.

-Iyanu guessed it was the tall woman who was speaking at the moment about Elizabeth, wife of John the Baptist.
+Iyanu could guess it was the tall woman who was speaking at the moment about Elizabeth, wife of John the Baptist.

 “But you see that with all our bible knowledge these days, virtues like patience seem to have taken the backseat.
 Some people argue that if you have faith everything comes extremely fast.
 Quite true, but we must know the exceptions.

-“Elizabeth was to birth the forerunner of Christ, a very important role and God trusted her well enough that until Mary is ready – that is old enough and engaged to Joseph, Elizabeth wouldn’t lose faith.
+“Elizabeth was to birth the forerunner of Christ, a very important role and God trusted her well enough that until Mary is ready, she’d wait on him.
+Until the appointed time.
+Until Mary hits puberty.
+Until she’s old enough to be engaged to Joseph, Elizabeth wouldn’t lose faith.
 He knew she would not stop loving him because the promise was yet to surface.
-It was a reckless trust she had and she wasn’t moved by time and season.
-The beauty of it all is that God could depend the plan of eternal salvation on her patient shoulders.”
+It was a step-by-step leading, one not moved by time and season.
+The beauty of it all is that God could depend the plan of salvation on her patient shoulders.”